akcelero/FilterChunkPNG/README.md

 # FilterChunkPNG
-Make new PNG from old file.<br />
+Make duplicate of PNG file.<br />
-During creating ask user which chunk should be in new file.
+During creating you can select which chunk should be in new file.